rancher/docs/content/rancher/tasks/clusters/creating-a-cluster/create-cluster-custom.md

 Provision the host according to our [requirements](../setup/requirements.md).

 >**Bare-Metal Server Note:**
 >
 While creating your cluster, you must assign Kubernetes roles to your cluster nodes.
 If you plan on dedicating bare-metal servers to each role, you must provision a bare-metal server for each role (i.e. provision multiple bare-metal servers).
+>
+>**Amazon EC2 Note:** If you're using an Amazon EC2 instance as your Linux host, you must also create a cluster ID.
+After you complete [Create the Custom Cluster](#create-the-custom-cluster), complete [Amazon EC2 Additional Step: Create a Cluster ID](#amazon-ec2-additional-step-br-create-a-cluster-id).

 ## Create the Custom Cluster